avrealmei/CCM101-adinglasan/Laboratory-02-Build-the-Cloud-Infrastructure-Blueprint/infrastructure-report.md

 The collected information provides a technical overview of the cloud server and serves as supporting documentation for the overall **Cloud Infrastructure Blueprint**.

-### 🎯 Purpose of the Assessment
+### 🎯 Assessment Purpose

-The purpose of this assessment is to understand the resources available on a Linux-based cloud server and determine how those resources work together to provide a functional cloud computing environment.
+The purpose of this assessment was to investigate a Linux-based virtual server and determine the resources available to it.

-The investigation focuses on:
+The investigation focused on:

-- 🔵 Identifying the operating system and kernel.
+* 🔵 Identifying the operating system and kernel.
-- 🔴 Measuring available compute and memory resources.
+* 🔴 Identifying the available CPU resources.
+* 🔵 Measuring the available memory.
-- 🔵 Examining virtual storage and mounted filesystems.
+* 🔴 Examining disk capacity and mounted filesystems.
-- 🔴 Identifying network addresses.
+* 🔵 Identifying network addresses.
-- 🔵 Understanding virtualization through KVM.
-- 🔴 Documenting the infrastructure for future reference.
+* 🔴 Determining the virtualization environment.
+* 🔵 Connecting Linux system resources to cloud computing concepts.
+* 🔴 Collecting technical evidence for the Cloud Infrastructure Blueprint.

 ---

 # 1. 🖥️ System Identification

+## 📋 System Information

 *   **Hostname:** ubuntu
 *   **Operating System:** Ubuntu 24.04.4 LTS (Noble Numbat)
 *   **Kernel Version:** 6.8.0-138-generic

-### 🎯 Purpose

-The purpose of system identification is to determine the basic software environment of the cloud server.

-Knowing the hostname, operating system, and kernel version helps administrators identify the server and understand the software platform on which applications and services are running.

 ### 🔎 System Identification Summary